DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ShawnReece/README.md

 6. biconditional   ( 	↔	 )      -Iff

-- I also learn how to use the "Truth Table" which is quite interesting.
+*- I also learn how to use the "Truth Table" which is quite interesting.*

-- Truth Value as bit where p is T and q is False
+*- Truth Value as bit where p is T and q is False*

-Week 2:
+**Week 2: **

-I have learn that in the conditional, thier can be converse and contrapositive of it.
+**-I have learn that in the conditional, thier can be converse and contrapositive of it.**

             p	→	q